Henry Manners, 2nd Earl of Rutland

-Origins
+Early life

-He was the son and heir of Thomas Manners, 1st Earl of Rutland and his wife Eleanor Paston.
+Henry Manners was born 23 September 1526, the eldest son of Thomas Manners, 1st Earl of Rutland and his wife Eleanor Paston.
+He was married to Lady Margaret Neville on 3 July 1536.
+Henry was styled Lord Ros until his father's death in 1543, after which he succeeded as the second earl of Rutland.

 Career

 Like his father, Earl Henry held many offices.
 As Warden of the Scottish Marches he reprieved the town of Haddington in June 1549, and recaptured Ferniehirst Castle.
 Whilst anxious to return home on account of his mother's ill health in November 1549, he was required to investigate the activities of Thomas Wyndham a sailor who had captured merchant vessels in the Forth.
 In December 1549, his mother-in-law, the Dowager of Westmorland, complained to him that he had established a garrison of Italian soldiers at Bywell, one her villages.
 He was made admiral in 1556, and the following year was Captain-general of the cavalry at the siege of St Quentin under Mary I of England.
 Under Elizabeth I he served successfully and she made him Lord Lieutenant of Nottinghamshire and Rutland, Knight of the Garter and President of the North.

-Not long before his premature death, he completed the building of Belvoir Castle.
+He completed his father's design of Belvoir Castle in 1555, including "preserving the monumental remains of his ancestors, by transferring them chiefly to Bottesford", from Belvoir Priory and Croxton Abbey.

 After the untimely death of Edward VI in 1553, and the subsequent death of Edward Courtenay 1st Earl of Devon in 1556, Rutland stood as Heir presumptive as the senior male descendant of Richard 3rd Duke of York.
 James VI/I, the son of Mary Queen of Scots would not be born until 1566.
 His descent can be traced through Anne of York, Duchess of Exeter.